- Opinion

 About the Authors

-Aditya is currently a Senior Resident Fellow in the Research Director's Office at the Vidhi Centre for Legal Policy.
+Aditya was a Senior Resident Fellow in the Research Director's Office at the Vidhi Centre for Legal Policy.
 He graduated from the NLSIU Bangalore in 2021 with a BA LLB (Hons).
 His areas of interest include constitutional law, civil procedure, and dispute resolution.
 He has academic publications on constitutional law, legislative drafting, and arbitration law in journals such as Statute Law Review and Arbitration International.
 At Vidhi, he has been providing legislative drafting assistance to various Ministries, Departments, and Authorities of the Central Government and various State Governments.